The Ultimate List of Must Haves For Your Baby Registry

-I’ll be honest, I am no cloth diaper pro.
-I totally understand the reasoning behind it – chemicals in the diapers, the impact on the earth, etc. But for me, there was so much to learn as a first time mom and all the inserts and options was overwhelming.
+I’ll be honest, cloth diapers just weren’t for me.
+I totally understand the reasoning behind it – chemicals in the diapers, the impact on the earth, etc. But for me, there was so much to learn as a first time mom and all the inserts and options were overwhelming.

 Regardless of what brand you chose, definitely put diapers and wipes on your registry.
-I recommend putting an assortment of sizes, but avoid the newborn size, unless you’re having twins or you and your husband both were born little.
-My kids were both almost 8 lbs at birth and were in a size 1 diaper probably within two weeks.
+I recommend putting an assortment of sizes, but avoid the newborn size, unless you’re having twins or you and your husband both were born on the smaller side.
+My kids were both almost 8 lbs at birth and were in a size 1 diaper within two weeks.

 For our baby shower, we did a diaper raffle.
 We asked people who wanted to participate to bring a box of diapers and they would be entered into a raffle to win a bottle of wine.
 It was a great way to try different diapers and we had enough diapers for months!

-This is something that you won’t be using until your baby can hold its head up well.
-But if you have a lot of people in your circle of friends, family, and coworkers, it might be a good idea to add some things that will be used as the child grows.
+This is something that you won’t be using until your baby can hold its head up well, but it’s a good idea to add some things that will be used as the child grows.

 Whether you breast or bottle feed, you will need to have bottles.
 If you breast feed and go back to work or leave the baby with grandparents, a babysitter, or your partner, they will need a way to feed the baby while mommy is gone.

-Also, know that their are different size nipples for the bottles which means a faster or slower flow of milk or formula.
+Also, know that there are different size nipples for the bottles which means a faster or slower flow of milk or formula.
 Read the boxes to see the age recommendations for the nipples.

 A walker is another item that won’t be used for a while, but will be used before their first birthday for sure.
 The baby can run around the house and explore their little moving legs.